Suffering is inevitable.

 That babe-turned-adult suffers once again as the incessant march of time grinds down thought and bones alike.
 If not outright crippled in mind and body, the ‘edge’ of peak performance experienced in late adolescence is dulled.
 A second revelation comes where the elder recognizes how much of their short life has been spent with little return.
 Existential nihilism or a living lie of denial sets in, killing the elder long before they are dead and buried.
 This is the elder’s only inheritance left to their next of kin, who in turn do not understand the trauma they’ve received.
 Thus the cycle of suffering, from birth to death, continues on into the next generation.

 Matter – atoms and the like – too suffers in its creation, as understood through an empathetic anthropomorphism.
 All particles exploded into an inferno during the universe’s birth.
-All suns only formed after eons of atoms floating alone before being crushed and incinerated under their own weight.
+All suns only formed after eons of atoms floating alone before being crushed and incinerated under their own weight and the smothering of their kin.
 The universe itself may be convulsing in a cyclic version of Western Hell and has so done since the beginning of time.

 Suffering is inherent in creation.
 Yet does it last?